open-rmf/free_fleet/README.md

 ros2 launch free_fleet_examples_ros2 fake_server.launch.xml
 ```

-To verify that the fake client has been registered, there will be print-outs on the server terminal, otherwise, the ROS 2 messages over the `/fleet_states` topic can also be used to verify,
+To verify that the fake client has been registered, there will be print-outs on the server terminal, otherwise, the ROS2 messages over the `/fleet_states` topic can also be used to verify,

 ```bash
 source ~/server_ws/install/setup.bash